semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 If you want to connect a repository via [the Semaphore OAuth app](https://github.com/settings/connections/applications/328c742132e5407abd7d), the following conditions have to be met:

 1. You are a collaborator on the repository.
-2. You have given the Semaphore OAuth app access to your repositories (public or public & private).
+2. You have given the Semaphore OAuth App access to your repositories (public or public & private).
-3. You have approved the Semaphore OAuth app within the GitHub organization (applies only if the repository is in a GitHub organization and not the personal account).
+3. You have approved the Semaphore OAuth App within the GitHub organization (applies only if the repository is in a GitHub organization and not the personal account).

 Depending on how many conditions above are met, the repository list can either:
 - Contain all the repositories you have access to.
 - Contain only the repositories from your personal account.
-- Contain no repositories and prompt you to grant the Semaphore OAuth app access:
+- Contain no repositories and prompt you to grant the Semaphore OAuth App access:
 ![OAuth permissions](https://raw.githubusercontent.com/semaphoreci/docs/master/public/gh_images/oauth_permissions.png).

 **To connect your first project, follow these steps:**
-1. Click on "+ Create new" then "Choose repository".
+1. Click on **+ Create new** then **Choose repository**.
-2. Select the "GitHub Personal Token" tab in the repository list.
+2. Select the **GitHub Personal Token** tab in the repository list.
-3. Choose either "Public repositories" or "All repositories" to give Semaphore access.
+3. Choose either **Public repositories** or **All repositories** to give Semaphore access.
 4. You will be redirected back to the list, select the repository and continue through the wizard.

-You can always check which access level you have given on the [Profile Settings page](https://me.semaphoreci.com/account).
+You can always review which access level you have given on the [Profile Settings page](https://me.semaphoreci.com/account).

 Please note that you can fully revoke access on the [Semaphore OAuth App page](https://github.com/settings/connections/applications/328c742132e5407abd7d) at any time.